 Combustion & Performance

-Designed for compression-ignition engines
+Designed for compression ignition engines

-Stable and controlled combustion
+Produces stable and controlled combustion

 Optimized for high-speed and high-torque diesel engines

-Refining & Processing
+Refining & Processing Details

 Derived from middle-distillate crude fractions